rivue/Gamified-Study-Tool/README.md

                     - browse public library page
                     - filter out ones user has already joined and ones user created
                         - join should turn into "already joined" and grayed out
+                        - fix "successfully joined course" on every course
+                        - fix private libraries being displayed (for now at least)
+                        - fix pagination not working
                 - ✅ private user has not joined

         medium (chip away at when tired / mentally exhausted from hard ones):